Trump calls on all NATO countries to stop buying Russian oil, threatens 50% to 100% tariffs on China

 “China has a strong control, and even grip, over Russia," he posted, and powerful tariffs “will break that grip.”

-The U.S. president has already placed a 25% import tax on goods from India for its buying of Russian energy products.
+The U.S. president has already imposed a 25% import tax on goods from India, specifically for its buying of Russian energy products.
+He has placed in total a 50% tariff on India, though Trump has indicated that negotiations with Indian Prime Minister Narendra Modi could help settle differences.

+The prospect of further import tax hikes on China and its retaliation could carry collateral damage for the U.S. and European economies.

+Earlier this year, Trump hit Chinese goods with new tariffs totaling 145%, prompting China to respond with 125% import taxes on American goods.
+Taxes at that level were essentially a blockade on commerce between the world's two largest economies, causing worries about global growth that led to negotiations that ratcheted down the tariffs being levied by both nations.

+So that trade talks could proceed, America lowered its tariffs against China to a still-high 30%, while China took its rate to 10%.

-In his post, Trump said responsibility for the war fell on his predecessor, Democrat Joe Biden, and Ukrainian President Volodymyr Zelenskyy.
+In his post, the Republican president said responsibility for the war fell on his predecessor, Democrat Joe Biden, and Ukrainian President Volodymyr Zelenskyy.
 He did not include in that list Putin, who launched the invasion.

 Trump's post builds on a call Friday with finance ministers in the Group of Seven, a forum of industrialized democracies.
 During the call, U.S. Trade Representative Jamieson Greer and Treasury Secretary Scott Bessent called on their counterparts to have a “unified front” to cut off “the revenues funding Putin's war machine," according to Greer's office.